MikroElektronika/mikrosdk_click_v2/clicks/ezocarrierec/details.md

 ---
-# EZO Carrier EC click
+# EZO Carrier EC Click

 > EZO Carrier Click - Conductivity is a compact add-on board for measuring conductivity, salinity, and Total Dissolved Solids (TDS) in various applications from chemical production to hydroponics.
 This board features the EZO-EC™, an ISO 7888 compliant embedded conductivity circuit board from Atlas Scientific.